 Looking toward the addition of meaning vocabulary items to the NAEP Reading Assessment, this developmental study will evaluate the reliability and the construct, content, criterion, and concurrent validity of the proposed method of measuring meaning vocabulary.
-The study was to be conducted well in advance of the 2009 administration of the NAEP Reading Assessment to inform the development and use of meaning vocabulary items on NAEP.
+The study was conducted in advance of the 2009 administration of the NAEP Reading Assessment to inform the development and use of meaning vocabulary items on NAEP.